eslamsherif/CarND_Project05VehicleDetectionAndTracking/README.md

 Using this with other features can help to nominate the actual candidates from false positives, however you need to be careful to ensure that the number of feature points from color histogram is much less or at leas comparable to other features to prevent it from having a large vote in the classification process.

-Going into color histogram you find that tere exists multiple options such as:
+Going into color histogram you find that tere exists multiple tuning options such as:
   * Color Space
-  * Number of channels used in the selected color space
+  * Number of channels used in the selected color space and which channel to use
   * How many Bins you actually use.

 I have tried to analyze this visually I have settled that using 32-64 bins provide quite a good feature count and seems to provide the maximum difference in feature pionts between cars and non car images as can be seen in "FeatureInvestigationSpace\ColorSpaceInvestigation" folder.